walimorris/Payup-vBash/README.md

 **HOW DOES IT WORK**

 Payup -vBash was made to be a small and easy to use program.
 From the beginning, there are some small processes run to automate setting up dialog if it's your first time running the program.
-Set-up will be taken care of by answering a few short question.
+Set-up is taken care of by answering a few short questions.

 ![Payup -vBash!](shot1.png)